triflicacid/c-vm/docs/Errors.md

 ## Machine Code Execution

 These are errors which are thrown during machine code execution.
-The error code is stored in `REG_ERR` and associated error data is stored in `REG_FLAG`.
+The error code is stored in `REG_ERR` and associated error m_data is stored in `REG_FLAG`.

 | error | REG_FLAG | Description |
 |-|-|-|